 Every year in the Chadian Sahel, at the end of the rainy season, a spectacle of beauty known as Gerewol Wodaabe takes place.

 In the south Sahara region there are one of the Africa's most enigmatic and interesting people: the Wodaabe or Bororo (Mbororo).

 The Wodaabe are a subgroup of the Fulani (or Peul), an ethnic group that we can find in practically all the countries of western Africa as well as in Chad, Cameroon and now also, due to climate change, in the Central African Republic.

 Wodaabe means "people of the taboo".
 They are governed by a strict moral and behavioral code called Pulaake, in which values such as discretion, modesty, patience and strength prevail.

-As we could see during our trip, the Wodaabe are an indomitable people who live entirely for their cattle, faithful to their traditions and they carry in their blood the love for the freedom offered by the nomadic style of life and the open spaces through which they travel constantly.
+As we could see every year during our trips in Chad, the Wodaabe are an indomitable people who live entirely for their cattle, faithful to their traditions and they carry in their blood the love for the freedom offered by the nomadic style of life and the open spaces through which they travel constantly.